+C6.
+Do you have an open admission polic equivalency diplomas are admitted with

+If so, check which applies:

+☐ Open admission policy as describe ed above for all students

+Open admission policy as described a above for most students, b out

+☐ Selective admission for out-out-out-out-out-out-out-out-out-out-

 C7.
-Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.
+Relative importance of each of the degree-seeking general (not including time, first-year,

 Very Important Important Considered Not Considered

 Academic

-Rigor of secondary school record \boxtimes
+Rigor of secondary school record

 Class rank \boxtimes

-Academic GPA \boxtimes
+Academic GPA

 Standardized test scores \boxtimes

-Application Essay \boxtimes
+Application Essay

 Recommendation \boxtimes

 Nonacademic

 Interview \boxtimes

 Extracurricular activities \boxtimes

 Talent/ability \boxtimes

 Character/personal qualities \boxtimes

 First generation \boxtimes

 Alumni/ae relation \boxtimes

 Geographical residence \boxtimes

 State residency \boxtimes

 Religious affiliation/commitment \boxtimes

 Racial/ethnic status \boxtimes

 Volunteer work \boxtimes

 Work experience \boxtimes

 Level of applicant's interest \boxtimes